logo

 Insertion Sort

 Insertion Sort is a simple, comparison-based sorting algorithm that builds the final sorted array one element at a time.
 It takes each element from the unsorted part and slides it into its correct position in the sorted part.
-It is like placing a new card in the right spot of a sorted hand, making it intuitive and efficient for small dataset, especially for partially sorted lists.
+It is like placing a new card in the right spot of a sorted hand, making it intuitive and efficient for small datasets.
+Like Bubble Sort, Insertion Sort is a O(n²) algorithm, but it performs significantly better on nearly sorted data.

 Pseudocode